Phoenix1o1/Simple-Arduino-Acquarium-Lights/README.md

 Optional- 20 x 4 I2C LCD, but you could easily do without, as it is just for visual feedback

-I will soon post schematics and the code itself, you have to find the required libraries yourself, but i'll try to find them and eventually link them here.
+I uploaded the required libraries, for easier use.
 Libraries Credits goes to their creators.